The City Bar will close early, at 2:00 pm, on Friday, August 31, and will be closed on Monday, September 3, in observance of Labor Day.

 1. What does the Policy Department do?

 We help coordinate the policy work, legislative activity and advocacy for City Bar committees.
 We partner with our committees to communicate and advance the City Bar's policy positions, ensuring that those positions are communicated to the key players at the most meaningful times.
 We keep committee members informed by tracking legislative developments as requested, educating them on the political landscape and helping them navigate the legislative process.
 We arrange meetings and lobby visits with key legislative staffers.
 When our committees propose legislation, we work with them to seek sponsors and advocate for their proposals.
-Additional information about what we do can be found in the rest of these FAQs, the Committee Handbook and our "About Us" page.

 2. Are you willing to be a guest speaker at committee meetings?